jianing-sun/Javacard-Apdu-TLV/README.md

 </div>

-3. Using all the classes (APDU, de/encryption, TLV parse), display the result of parsing the given byte stream: 80 E2 00 00 0A af 82 11 db db d9 08 12 9b d8
+3. Using all the classes (APDU, de/encryption, TLV parse), display the result of parsing the given byte stream:
+`80 E2 00 00 0A af 82 11 db db d9 08 12 9b d8`
+* This app can display both the information after parsing and the ASCII output of values.

+**Explanation for the parsing information which displayed in the view of the app:** After decrpting, the TLV is `BE 08 47 06 6F 64 20 4A 6F 62`.
+The first tag is `BE`, whose constructed flag is True as its sixth bit is 1.
+That means this is a constructed TLV which contains another TLV inside.
+The second tag is `47` with value length `06`, therefore the value for second TLV is `6F 64 20 4A 6F 42`.

 This is an APDU with an encrypted TLV in its data field.
 a) Get the data field from the apdu
 b) decrypt data -> decrypted data is a TLV
 c) parse TLV (1 byte long tag)
 <div align="center">